DavidOB1/wordle-bots/README.md

 # Manual Solver

-!!If you try to use this, make sure wordle-words.txt is in the same directory as the file!!
+If you try to use this, make sure wordle-words.txt is in the same directory as the file.
 I used this a lot for testing the logic before I actually implemented selenium.
 This can be a useful tool for testing the best strategies.